dvdhsu/GithubDatamining/README.md

 You will need set the OAUTHTOKEN environment variable on your computer to a predefined string.
 I can't commit it to this repository because GitHub cleverly scans commits for Oauth tokens and revokes any token it finds.
 I guess I'll put the token somewhere on the google workspace we have.

+Alternatively, you can create your own Oauth access token

 ALSO: https://github.com/robashton/githubfall is a good example on how to grab data from github